Squid Game: The Challenge: Game summary

+Season 3: The VIP Challenge

+Season 3, retitled Squid Game: The VIP Challenge, is confirmed, but no official release date has been announced.
+It will feature 8 celebrity VIP players.

+The Celebrity players are Owning Manhattan's Ryan Serhant, NBA champion Tristan Thompson, Mel B of the Spice Girls, content creator Kristy Sarah, The Real Housewives of Atlantas Kim Zolciak, Bachelor Nation's Hannah Godwin, television personality Dylan Efron, and Season 2 returnee – Player 152 Viper, who was selected by fans to return to the competition as the winner of the Second Chance Fan Vote.

 Production

 In June 2022, it was announced that Netflix had given the production a series order.

 Casting

 Applications for the series opened in June 2022 with an announcement video released on YouTube.
 Netflix sought contestants from around the world but mandated that they must be English-speaking.
 The streaming service put out a final casting call in September 2022.
 Approximately 81,000 applied to be contestants.

 With 456 real players, the series claims to have the largest cast in reality TV history.
 The most players are from the United States, are in their 20s, and are men.

 Filming

 Filming for the first season began in January 2023 across two studios in the UK, Cardington Studios in Bedford and on six giant sound stages in The Wharf Studios, Barking, London.

 Reports emerged that ambulances had been called to treat real-life injuries sustained while filming the first season.
 Several players claimed in an interview that "Red Light, Green Light" had actually lasted for 7 hours, where players had to hold poses for up to 30 minutes.
 Netflix denied the severity of the reports, stating that the injuries were mild medical conditions and that they care about the health and safety of the cast and crew.
 The local ambulance service also stated it had not been called out to the studios.
 Britain's Health and Safety Executive evaluated the production after these complaints and found no actionable issues.
 Two unnamed players from the show threatened to sue Netflix after claiming that they had hypothermia during filming.